-- The driving forces (e.g. year, PDSI, proportion of grassland cover, ANPP, livestock density) for - the decline of the burned areas in Kazakhstan from 2002 to 2016 are inter-related.
-It is therefore - 271 critical to evaluate their interactions.
-For instance, Figures S1.1-S1.4 illustrate the proportion of - burned area affected by the interactions of the driving forces at 174 counties over 15 years in - 273 Table 2.
+The driving forces (e.g. year, PDSI, proportion of grassland cover, ANPP, livestock density) for the decline of the burned areas in Kazakhstan from 2002 to 2016 are inter-related.
+It is therefore critical to evaluate their interactions.
+For instance, Figures S1.1-S1.4 illustrate the proportion of burned area is affected by the interactions of the driving forces at 174 counties over 15 years in Table 2.

-- Proportion of grassland cover and year Both year and the proportion of grassland area had - significant effects on burned area when interacted (Table 2, p < 0.001).
-When the proportion of - 276 grassland cover in a county is very low (e.g. 0.48 %), only about 0.6 % of the area was burned - annually during the period of the year 2002 to 2016 (Fig. S1.1, upper left panel).
-On the contrary, - while the grassland cover is 25 % or greater, the area burned declined steadily from 1.5 % in the - vear 2000 to 0.6 % in 2016 (Fig. S1.2 lower right panel).
-This observation is consistent with - grassland enhancing the spread of fires in the absence of opposing factors. - 281 PDSI and proportion of grassland area Both PDSI and the proportion of grassland area had - significant effects on burned area when interacted (Table 2, p = 0.028).
-As in Fig. S1.2, for PDSI - in a range of -4.5 to \sim 2, the percentage of the area burned remained about 0.6 % for grassland - area of 0.5 % (upper left panel).
-On the other hand, when grassland cover of 60 %, the fraction of - area burned declined from 2.2 % to 0.8 % (lower right panel).
-This analysis is consistent with
+Proportion of grassland cover and year Both year and the proportion of grassland area had significant effects on burned area when interacted (Table 2, p < 0.001).
+While the proportion of grassland cover in a county is very low (e.g. 0.48 %), only about 0.6 % of the area was burned annually during the period of the year 2002 to 2016 (Fig. S1.1, upper left panel).
+On the contrary, while the grassland cover is 25 %, the area burned declined steadily from 1.5 % in the year 2000 to 0.6 % in 2016 (Fig. S1.2 lower right panel).
+This observation is consistent with grassland enhancing the spread of fires in the absence of opposing factors.

+PDSI and proportion of grassland area Both PDSI and the proportion of grassland area had significant effects on burned area when interacted (Table 2, p = 0.028).
+As in Fig. S1.2, for PDSI in a range of -4.5 to ~ 2, the percentage of the area burned remained about 0.6 % for grassland area of 0.5 % (upper left panel).
+On the other hand, when grassland cover of 60 %, the fraction of area burned declined from 2.2 % to 0.8 % (lower right panel).
+This analysis is consistent with grassland enhancing the spread of fires, as in the previous section of proportion of grassland cover through time, and illustrates that increasing wetness significantly decreases burned area mostly when grassland cover is high.

-- 286 grassland enhancing the spread of fires, as in the previous section of proportion of grassland - cover through time, and illustrates that increasing wetness significantly decreases burned area - 288 mostly when grassland cover is high. - 289 Livestock density and year We investigated livestock density as a potential non-climatic - 290 driver affecting fuel amount and area burned.
-The effects of grazing on the area burned during - 291 2002 2016 are shown in Table 2, p = 0.089.
-The declining trend of the area burned with time - for different livestock density are illustrated in Fig. S1.3.
-Higher livestock density results in less - available biomass to burn and the less area burned (lower right panel).
-It provides additional - 294 evidence that grazing could reduce the area burned in Kazakhstan. - 295 PDSI and livestock density The interaction between PDSI and livestock was significant to - affect the area burned (p = 0.042).
-Figure S1.4 shows the decline in the proportion of burned area - 297 with PDSI at different livestock densities.
-As PDSI increases (wetter landscape), less area is - burned.
+Livestock density and year We investigated livestock density as a potential non-climatic driver affecting fuel amount and area burned.
+The effects of grazing on the area burned during 2002 - 2016 are shown in Table 2, p = 0,089.
+The declining trend of the area burned with time for different livestock density are illustrated in Fig. S1.3.
+The higher the livestock density resulting in less available biomass to burn, the less area burned (lower right panel).
+It provides additional evidence that grazing could reduce the area burned in Kazakhstan.

+PDSI and livestock density The interaction between PDSI and livestock was significant to affect the area burned (p = 0.042).
+Figure S1.4 shows the decline in the proportion of burned area with PDSI at different livestock densities.
+As PDSI increases (wetter landscape), less area is burned.
 However, the declining trends differ with livestock density.
-This relationship is quite - 299 different for the livestock density of 0.002 heads km-2 (Fig. S1.4 upper left panel) and 0.05 heads - km-2 (Fig. S1,4 lower right panel).
-For instance, for low PDSI (-4, dry), 1.5 % of the area was - burned for all livestock densities.
-In contrast, at high PDSI (+2, wet), the percentage of burned - area decreases with increasing livestock density.
-Thus, during dry years the area burned is - unaffected by grazing intensity, but during wet years with high biomass (based on our RVS - analysis of Reeves, 2016), high grazing intensity tends to decrease burned area.
+This relationship is quite different for the livestock density of 0.002 heads km-2 (Fig. S1.4 upper left panel) and 0.05 heads km-2 (Fig. S1,4 lower right panel).
+For instance, for low PDSI (-4, dry), 1.5 % of the area was burned for all livestock densities.
+On the contrary, at high PDSI (+2, wet), the percentage of burned area decreased with increasing livestock density.
+Thus, during dry years the area burned is unaffected by grazing intensity, but during wet years with high biomass (based on our RVS analysis of Reeves, 2016), high grazing intensity tends to decrease burned area.

-305 4 Discussion
+4 Discussion